yinxiangshi/codebase-of-pic/README.md

 # codebase-of-pic
-This repository is a codebase for printing some graceful pic example will be added soon
+This repository is a codebase for printing some graceful pic.

+example will be added soon